wanderwaltz/wanderwaltz.github.io/_posts/2015-03-28-subclassing-nsarray.md

 XCTAssertEqualObjects(mappedArray[1], @4, @""); // @[@2, @4, @6]
 {% endhighlight %}

-The goal is to get a proper `NSArray` instance which does evaluate the mapping lazily i.e. it does not invoke the mapper block at the point of creation, but keeps it and invokes it when we try to access a certain element[^1].
+The goal is to get a proper `NSArray` instance which does not invoke the mapper block at the point of creation, but keeps it and invokes it when we try to access a certain element[^1].

-[^1]: We could also memoise the result of the mapping and return the mapped value immediately when trying to access the same element for the second time, but this optimization is probably out of the scope of this post.
+[^1]: We could also think of a lazy mapping and memoise the mapped value to return it immediately when trying to access the same element for the second time, but this is probably out of the scope of this post.

 We'll be creating a `CCMappedArray`[^2] with the following interface: